thaer899/connectorzzz/README.md

 <details>
 <summary>📂 Project Highlights</summary>

-- **Backend**: Backend services using express for chatbot messaging.
+- **Backend**: Backend services to interact with database and enhance UIs.
 - **Frontend**: Front-end using angular applications for a resume exposure.
-- **Admin Console**: Administrative console using angular for UI and BOT management and orchestration.
+- **Admin Console**: Administrative console configurable using angular for UI and BOT management and orchestration.
 - **AI**: A suite of tools and components to interact with AI models.
 - **Utils**: A suite of tools for automating and streamlining various aspects of the project.
 </details>